Testing turbulent closure models with convection simulations: Results

-\paragraph{Optimization approach} In order to determine the $\{C_i\}$ from the results of the DNS in an optimum way, we can also formulate the following optimization problem: minimize the {\em objective function} \EQ (\ve{X}_{\rm closure}-\ve{X}_{\rm\!DNS})^2 \EE obeying the constraints $C_{1,2,6,7} > 0$ and \eqref{eq:stcon}.
-The problem was solved by the Generalized Reduced Gradient Method (\cite{LWJR78}) as implemented by the IDL routine CONSTRAINED\_MIN with the nonlinear system from Eqs.~\eqref{eq:zdclo} being solved by Newton iteration (IDL routine NEWTON).
-The optimum results are shown in Fig.~\ref{fig:Calt_stab} where the upper four panels refer to the $\{C_i\}$ while the lower left one gives the normalized objective fucntion \EQ (\ve{X}_{\rm closure}-\ve{X}_{\rm\!
-DNS})^2/ \ve{X}_{\rm\!DNS}^2 \EE and the lower right one the value of the quantity $2C_6 - C_7 - C_1 -C_2$ from the constraint \eqref{eq:stcon}.
+The least squares approach clearly shows that the stationary closure equations become increasingly inconsistent with the DNS away from the pole as the rotation rate is increased.
+However, as a method of calculating the $\{C_i\}$, it is inflexible: the matrix $\ve{N}$ and vector $\ve{L}$ are determined by the DNS-results inserted into them, and the method effectively minimizes ${\rm Res}_{\ve{L}}$ rather than ${\rm Res}_{\ve{X}}$.
+In order to determine the model coefficients while improving the agreement between the closure and the DNS results, we formulate the following optimization problem: minimize the {\em objective function} \EQ (\ve{X}_{\rm closure}-\ve{X}_{\rm\!DNS})^2 = {\rm Res}_{\ve{X}}^2 \EE obeying the constraints $C_{1,2,6,7} > 0$ and \eqref{eq:stcon}.
+The problem was tackled by the Generalized Reduced Gradient Method \citep{LWJR78} as implemented by the IDL routine CONSTRAINED\_MIN with the nonlinear system from Eqs.~\eqref{eq:zdclo} being solved by Newton iteration (IDL routine NEWTON).
+The optimum results are shown in Fig.~\ref{fig:Calt_stab} where the upper four panels refer to the $\{C_i\}$ while the lower left panel gives the normalized objective function \EQ (\ve{X}_{\rm closure}-\ve{X}_{\rm\!
+DNS})^2/\ve{X}_{\rm\!DNS}^2 \EE and the lower right one shows the value of the quantity $2C_6 - C_7 - C_1 -C_2$ from the constraint \eqref{eq:stcon}.
 Along with the dependence on $\Tay$, there is again in general a separate one on $\vartheta$.
-At the pole ($\vartheta=0$) the objective function assumes exceptionally low values.
+At the pole ($\vartheta=0$) the objective function assumes exceptionally low values (not shown).
 This is a consequence of the already mentioned degeneration which allows to determine the $\{C_i\}$ uniquely from the $\ve{X}_{\rm DNS}$.
 Hence the objective function actually vanishes and the observed values are completely due to the iterative nature of the solution and roundoff errors.
 Apart from the pole, the quality of the optimum is in general decreasing with growing $\Tay$, yet having only a weak dependence on colatitude.
+It can be considered good up to $\Tay=\mbox{a few times}\: 10^6$ or $\vartheta\leq15^\circ$ and again for $\Tay \gtrsim 10^9$.
 For $10^6 \le \Tay\le1.6\cdot10^7$ and $\Tay$ dependent $\vartheta$ intervals between $45^\circ$ and $75^\circ$, the constraint \eqref{eq:stcon} becomes ``active" in the sense that the optimum lies then on the margin of the admissible domain, that is, $2 C_6 - C_1 -C_2 - C_7=0$ (red curve sections in Fig.~\ref{fig:Calt_stab}).
+For $\Tay\approx 10^8 \ldots 10^9$, $C_1$ and $C_7$ show in general a monotonously falling dependence on $\Tay$ which is weak as long as $\Tay\lesssim 10^6$.
+The dependences resemble Lorentzians at least for $\Tay \lesssim 10^7$ and $\vartheta\ge 45^\circ$.
+In these ranges we find also a weak dependence on $\vartheta$.
+Beyond $\Tay\approx 10^8 \ldots 10^9$ the two coefficients start to grow again at lower latitudes.
+In contrast, $C_2$ and $C_6$ are falling monotonously with $\Tay$ only at the pole.
+At larger $\vartheta$ the $\Tay$ dependences show maxima in the interval $10^6 < \Tay < 10^7$ (with some exceptions with saturating behavior).
+In all, the behavior of the latter two coefficients seems less systematic than that of $C_1$ and $C_7$.